Centropyge nahackyi: Description

-Centropyge nachackyi are characterized by their small mouth located in the front of their head.
+Centropyge nahackyi are characterized by their small mouth located in the front of their head.
 Its jaw teeth are slender, elongated, and broadly rounded, and positioned closely together.
 This allows them to have flexibility when it comes to jaw movements.
 Notably, there are no teeth on the roof of its mouth.
 Their tongues are short and rounded.
 Centropyge nahackyi has a head profile that resembles a "bispinosa" complex, with the area above its eyes becoming more concave as it grows.
-With a dark body, Centropyge nachackyi displays a blue and brown color on the back of its tail.
+With a dark body, Centropyge nahackyi displays a blue and brown color on the back of its tail.
 It carries color patterns such as black and blue nape bars, yellow thorax, and a yellow tail base.
 Centropyge nahackyi stands apart visually from similar species due to consistent and noticeable differences.
 These variations are from the gently sloping patterns that it possesses, giving this fish a unique appearance.

 Habitat

 Centropyge nahackyi are native to Johnston Atoll, but from research around the Hawaiian Islands, scientists discovered a single specimen around the islands.
-This finding could be a waif discovery, or a stray occurrence of nahackyi.
-Centropyge nachackyi is primarily found in environments with deep reefs that consist of eroded limestone.
-Centropyge nachackyi can be found in depths of 41–70 meters.
+This finding could be a waif discovery, or a stray occurrence of C. nahackyi.
+Centropyge nahackyi is primarily found in environments with deep reefs that consist of eroded limestone.
+Centropyge nahackyi can be found in depths of 41–70 meters.
 They have a maximum abundance of 0.12 per meter squared.

 Human Use

-In the aquarium trade, due to its vibrant colors, Centropyge nachackyi can be sold for thousands of U.S dollars.
+In the aquarium trade, due to its vibrant colors, Centropyge nahackyi can be sold for thousands of U.S dollars.